evermeer/EVReflection/README.md

 EVReflection is available under the MIT 3 license.
 See the LICENSE file for more info.

 ## My other libraries:
-Also see my other open source iOS libraries:
+Also see my other public source iOS libraries:

 - [EVReflection](https://github.com/evermeer/EVReflection) - Swift library with reflection functions with support for NSCoding, Printable, Hashable, Equatable and JSON
 - [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao) - Simplified access to Apple's CloudKit